 Uroliths or urethral plugs can cause an obstruction and interfere with urination, most often seen in male cats.
-A cat with this condition will show similar symptoms, such as going to the litterbox often and straining when urinating.
+A cat with this condition will show similar signs, such as going to the litter box often and straining when urinating.
 An obstruction requires immediate medical attention.
 It can affect kidney function and may cause severe electrolyte imbalances.

 Constipation can occur if your pet frequently eats hard materials such as animal bones.
 Cats typically don’t drink a lot of water since they get most of the necessary moisture through their food.
 Nevertheless, it’s imperative to have fresh water available for your kitty at all times.
 Offering your pet a high-fiber diet can also prevent recurrences.

 An intestinal obstruction occurs if your cat eats something indigestible, causing a blockage.
 The condition is often painful.
 Your usually affectionate pet may become aggressive.
 It may hide, which is always a red flag for felines.
 Among other signs, your cat may become lethargic, vomit repeatedly, refuse to eat, or have trouble defecating.
 As with urethral obstructions, intestinal obstructions due to foreign body ingestion signify a medical emergency.

 Litterbox issues can have behavioral causes.
 After all, cats have preferences, too.
 While you can correct some with simple modifications, some medical conditions can induce inappropriate urination.
 We strongly urge you to contact your vet if you notice your kitty having any difficulties using the box.
 Prompt action can help prevent it from becoming more serious and potentially life-threatening.

 Featured Image Credit: jamesjoong, Shutterstock